dpetrini/mnist_compare/Readme.md

 # Compare descriptors and Machine Learning Algorithms for MNIST
 Compare different descriptor parameter and ML approaches for MNIST, the hand-writing Digits Dataset

+The python script eval_train_classify.py perform following tasks:
+ * read all dataset, split in train and test
+ * create HOG descritors for all train dataset for a variation of HOG parameters
+ * select different machine learning algorithm like SVM, random forest
+ * classify immediately the split testset and get accuracy of model
+ * create a table with all results

+The objective is to use the table to decide the best algorithm and HOG parameters to use for solve your problem.
+Here the image dataser is MNIST.
+You can use any image dataset with few modifications.

 ## MNIST Dataset
 MNIST is a widely used dataset for computer vision.
 It has tenths of thousands of labeled digits in gray images of 28x28 pixels size.
 Moreover there is a test set, it means a also large set of unlabeled images (in Kaggle) so that one can test its model.